Low Cost Treatment

 Phoenix House offers specialized programming for adults, teens, women (including mothers with young children), members of the military community, and those with co-occurring mental health problems.
 In addition, clients have the opportunity to engage in expressive arts, meditation, fitness, and other activities aimed at developing a healthy, sober lifestyle.

 Samaritan Village residential treatment services provide intensive, highly structured treatment environments using the therapeutic community model (the principle of one recovering person helping another) as their foundation.
-Samaritan offers a wide array of treatment services, including group and individual addiction-focused counseling, mental health services, employment skills training and basic education.
+Intensive Residential Treatment services include a focus on Medically Assisted Treatment, Men and Women Military Veterans, Mothers with Children, Community Residence, and Opioid Treatment.